 Xifaxan for IBS and SIBO with Constipation

-Like any medical treatment each person has a unique body and using Xifaxan alone for constipation may be helpful or it may not.
-But, it has also been reported that using just Xifaxan alone for treating SIBO with methane dominant archaea is usually not as effective as using Xifaxan in combination with Neomycin.
+Like with any medical treatment, each person has a unique body and using Xifaxan alone for constipation may be helpful or it may not.
+But, it has been reported that using Xifaxan in combination with Neomycin for constipation is usually much more effective.

-This shows why Xifaxan alone is usually only prescribed for patients with diarrhea type symptoms.
-The reason this is the case is because different antimicrobials work on different organisms in the gut.
+These results show why Xifaxan alone is usually only prescribed for patients with diarrhea type symptoms.
+The reason this is the case is that different antimicrobials work on different organisms in the gut.

 Xifaxan Combo Dosages for Constipation